NCHC enjoying new digs at Xcel Center

 Fenton said the decision mainly revolved around what would be the best experience for both the fans and the players, though financials were heavily considered, too.

-"It feels like home," UND coach Brad Berry said.
+"It feels like home," University of North Dakota coach Brad Berry said.
 "It's great.
 It brings back old memories.
 I was fortunate enough to be part of North Dakota when we had the old WCHA Final Five here.
 You get that feeling again.
 I know we're going to have to work hard to try to build it to where it was—the Final Five was a destination—but I don't think it will take fans long to realize it's a great venue."

 Fenton said that Xcel Energy Center officials weren't concerned about hosting another college hockey tournament after drawing meager crowds to the Big Ten and WCHA events the last four years.